Kia debuts its first electric vehicle for U.S. market

 CHICAGO (Reuters) - Kia Motors Corp (000270.KS) rolled out an electric version of its Soul compact car on Thursday that the Korean automaker plans to begin selling in some U.S. markets later this year.

-The 2015 Soul EV, unveiled at the media kick-off for the 2014 Chicago Auto Show, is Kia’s first all-electric, zero-emissions car in the United States and its second “green” car for the U.S. market.
-It joins a hybrid version of its best-selling Optima sedan that has been available here since 2011.
+The 2015 Soul EV, unveiled at the media kick-off for the 2014 Chicago Auto Show, is Kia’s first all-electric, zero-emissions car in the United States and its second “green” car for the U.S. market, joining a hybrid version of the company’s best-selling Optima sedan that has been available here since 2011.

 The Soul EV is powered by an air-cooled lithium-ion polymer battery and an 81.4 kW, 109-horsepower, liquid-cooled electric motor, which produces a 210 lb.-ft. of torque, according to Kia.

-The Soul EV will initially be sold in a handful of states, including California and Oregon, beginning this August, and in New York, New Jersey and Maryland early next year, Kia said.
+The Soul EV will initially be sold in a handful of states, including California, Oregon, New York, New Jersey and Maryland, Kia said.
 Pricing has not yet been announced.

-In an interview with Reuters on Thursday, Orth Hedrick, the vice president for product planning at Kia Motors America Inc, said the company was waiting to set preliminary sales goals for the new vehicle.

 U.S. demand for electric vehicles has confounded some of the old-line carmakers, including General Motors Co (GM.N) and Nissan Motor Co (7201.T), that were early movers in the marketplace.

-Both companies have had to slash prices and offer other aggressive incentives on their EVs - and still barely outsold the Tesla Model S, a battery-powered luxury sedan offered by newcomer Tesla Motors Inc (TSLA.O) that is double the price of Nissan’s Leaf and Chevrolet Volt.
+Both companies have had to slash prices and offer other aggressive incentives on their EVs -- and still barely outsold the Tesla Model S, a battery-powered luxury sedan offered by newcomer Tesla Motors Inc (TSLA.O) that is double the price of Nissan’s Leaf and GM’s Chevrolet Volt.

-In 2013, Tesla sold just over 19,000 of its pricey S models, according to full-year sales figures from Autodata, compared with more than 22,000 for Leaf and more than 23,000 for Volt.

 Worldwide production of electric vehicles is forecast to increase 67 percent to 403,000 units this year, according to IHS Automotive and Polk.